 Our disconnect notices were recently modified to include options for payment arrangements.

-Letter to Legislators
+Letter to Legislators:

 Hello XXX,

 To help customers maintain access to safe, reliable natural gas service during the coronavirus pandemic, we worked with the United Way to reimagine how to assist struggling, limited-income residential and small business customers impacted by the pandemic.
 And we suspended late fees from mid-March through May and customer disconnects from mid-March through June.